AdobeDocs/genstudio.en/help/search-assets.md

 * **Usage:** The commonly used assets appear on the top of the search list.

 * **Search history:** Click inside the search box without typing a character to get your search history.
-You can also decide to remove particular keyword to remove from history.
-The search history is saved in the cache memory of a web browser; which means, if you use access the [!DNL content module of Adobe GenStudio] search in different browser or clear cache memory of the browser, you will not be able to use the searched keywords.
+You can also remove any particular keyword from history.
+The search history is saved in the cache memory of a web browser; which means, if you access the [!DNL content module of Adobe GenStudio] search in a different browser or clear cache memory of the browser, you cannot view the search history anymore.

-* **Search while you type:** The [!DNL content module of Adobe GenStudio] search allows you to faster your search by autocompleting the keyword as you start typing.
-The search algorithm suggests you the best defined word before you press search.
+* **Search while you type:** The [!DNL content module of Adobe GenStudio] search enhances your search experience by providing autocomplete suggestions as you start typing.

 ## Basic search {#basic-search}